 A Scout treats all other Scouts as brothers and sisters.

-A Scout is gentle toward others, but maintains strict expectations of him/herself.
+A Scout is gentle toward others but maintains strict expectations of him/herself.

-A Scout is obeys his/her leaders with good will.
+A Scout obeys his/her leaders with goodwill.

 A Scout is cheerful and thoughtful.